The Policy Internships scheme is now operated at RCUK level, and application details can be found here www.rcuk.ac.uk/skills/policyinternships.

 - organise a policy event

-Successful BBSRC applicants on four-year Doctoral Training Partnership (DTP) studentships and BBSRC students trained on academia-industry collaborative schemes (e.g. CASE, Research Technology Clubs, Advanced Training Partnerships) will undertake their three-month internship during their four-year period of PhD funding.
-This will serve as their mandatory Professional Internship for PhD Students as part of their studentship.
+Successful BBSRC applicants on four-year Doctoral Training Partnership (DTP) studentships will use this as their Professional Internship for PhD Students (PIPS).
+Successful BBSRC applicants from other grants (e.g. CASE, Research Technology Clubs, Advanced Training Partnerships, Strategic Longer and Larger Awards) must undertake their three-month internship during their four-year period of PhD funding.

 How to apply